MuhammadBinNauman/Performing-Robots/November2nd/README.md

 ![](sprite2.png)

-same source as above the animation will be of a soldier runinng
+same source as above the animation will be of a soldier cheering

 ![](sprite6.jpg)